awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 The best choice depends on the type of metric\.
 For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they might indicate that something is wrong\.
 But for a metric that generates data points only when an error occurs, such as `ThrottledRequests` in Amazon DynamoDB, you would want to treat missing data as `notBreaching`\.
 The default behavior is `missing`\.

 Choosing the best option for your alarm prevents unnecessary and misleading alarm condition changes, and also more accurately indicates the health of your system\.

+**Important**
+Alarms that evaluate metrics in the `AWS/DynamoDB` namespace always ignore missing data even if you choose a different option for how the alarm should treat missing data\.
+When an `AWS/DynamoDB` metric has missing data, alarms that evaluate that metric remain in their current state\.

 ### How alarm state is evaluated when data is missing<a name="alarms-evaluating-missing-data"></a>